The Encyclopedia of American Songs and Musicals

 Marilyn Miller (Mary Ellen Reynolds - Evansville (IN) 1898 - New York 1937)

 She makes her debut at the age of four in the small family vaudeville troupe with which she knows a travelling life.
-This drives her especially until Europe and it is in London at the Lotus Club that the young Marilyn is pointed out by the New York producer Lee Schubert.
+This drives her especially to Europe and it is in London at the Lotus Club that the young Marilyn is pointed out by the New York producer Lee Schubert.
 She therefore starts a career on Broadway where she becomes one of the undisputed stars after her performance in the Ziegfeld Follies of 1918.
 She alternately contracts with both competitors Charles Dillingham and Florenz Ziegfeld, but it is the latter who offers her the best roles.

 Thus, she stars in Rosalie, the famous musical composed by George Gershwin and is in 1930 the partner of Fred Astaire in Smiles.
 The advent of the talkies offers her the same year an opportunity to appear on the screen in Sunny, a movie based on a show created in 1926 and scored by Jerome Kern and Oscar Hammerstein.
 Warner Bros, however, do not fit their costs, the public suddenly sulking this kind of adaptation.